queenkjuul/ryzen-control-center/README.md

 Quick and dirty wrapper for [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) on Linux (and maybe Windows)

+Maybe someday, less quick and dirty, and instead a D-Bus client for [`ryzend`](https://github.com/queenkjuul/ryzend)

 ## About

 Inspired by the now-abandoned [Ryzen Controller](https://gitlab.com/ryzen-controller-team/ryzen-controller), designed for simple tray-focused interaction.

-Built with Electron, Vite, and Svelte.
+Built with Electron, Vite, React, and Tailwind.

 Development is focused on compatibility with latest Ubuntu, but should be mostly platform-independent.